troykyo/dssloopholes.github.io/category/business/Technology resilience.md

 #### Innovation and R&D

 Technology resilience requires a focus on continuous innovation and research and development (R&D).
-Fashion companies need to stay updated with emerging technologies and trends, invest in R&D initiatives, and explore collaborations with technology partners to drive innovation in product design, manufacturing processes, supply chain management, and customer engagement.
+Fashion companies need to stay updated with emerging technologies and trends, invest in R&D initiatives, and explore collaborations with technology partners to drive innovation in product design, manufacturing processes, supply chain management, and user engagement.

 #### Omnichannel Capabilities

 Technology resilience in the fashion domain involves developing omnichannel capabilities to provide a seamless and integrated customer experience across multiple channels, including physical stores, online platforms, mobile applications, and social media.
-This requires leveraging technologies such as mobile apps, augmented reality, virtual reality, and interactive displays to create engaging and personalized experiences for customers.
+This requires leveraging technologies such as mobile apps, augmented reality, virtual reality, and interactive displays to create engaging and personalized experiences for the users.

 #### Data-driven Decision Making

 Technology resilience is closely linked to data-driven decision making.
 Fashion businesses should leverage data analytics tools and techniques to gather, analyze, and interpret data related to customer preferences, market trends, sales performance, and supply chain dynamics.
-By harnessing data insights, companies can make informed decisions, optimize operations, and enhance the overall customer experience.
+By harnessing data insights, companies can make informed decisions, optimize operations, and enhance the overall user experience.

 #### Collaboration and Partnerships